microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 The ScrollableWidth property returns the value Max(0, ZoomFactor x ExtentWidth - ViewportWidth).

-The HorizontalOffset, VerticalOffset and ZoomFactor trio constitute the <span class="underline">view</span>.
+The HorizontalOffset, VerticalOffset and ZoomFactor trio constitute the _view_.

 The ScrollableHeight property returns the value Max(0, ZoomFactor x ExtentHeight - ViewportHeight).